Page updated March 28 2025

 ********************** Height versus Weight “scatter” chart

-Fighters promoted from Juryo now have a GREEN dot.
+Fighters promoted from Juryo have a GREEN dot.
+The red number in some names indicates the number of top level championships won.

 Please let me know about any errors.

-Current Rikishi, Height vs Weight (November 2023) Save As JPG
+Current Rikishi, Height vs Weight (Dec 2024) Download JPG

 ________________________________